diambra/arena/README.md

 - Make sure you are connected to the Internet when running the environment
 - Extract `mame` binary contained in `mame/mame.zip` archive and place it inside `mame/` folder
 - Rename DIAMBRA Environment library file inside `diambraEnvLib/` folder:
-    - Mint 19 / Ubuntu 18.04: rename `libdiambraEnv18.04.so` to `libdiambraEnv.so`
+    - Mint 19 / Ubuntu 18: rename `libdiambraEnv18.so` to `libdiambraEnv.so`
-    - Mint 20 / Ubuntu 20.04: rename `libdiambraEnv20.04.so` to `libdiambraEnv.so`
+    - Mint 20 / Ubuntu 20: rename `libdiambraEnv20.so` to `libdiambraEnv.so`
-    - Ubuntu 20.10: rename `libdiambraEnv20.10.so` to `libdiambraEnv.so`
 - Download games roms and place them in a folder of choice
     - **WARNING #1**: Downloading roms can be illegal depending on different conditions and country.
 It is your sole and only responsibility to make sure you respect the law.
 More info can be found [here](https://wiki.mamedev.org/index.php/FAQ:ROMs).
     - **WARNING #2**: Only a specific rom will work for each game.
 It is uniquely identified by means of it SHA256 sum value.
 Check it with the specific shell command: